odynm/3dengine/architecture.md

 ## Philosophy
 This is intended to be a graphics api that could scale.
 For simplicity, it will start as classical OOP design instead of a data-driven that I would like.

+## Lib
+Std lib will be used extensively.